-- 1. When the unit is leak testing in Standard mode, press and hold either SELECT momentary switch until the indicator LED for the Plate Voltage function is lit. - 2.
+- 1. When the unit is leak testing in Standard Mode, press and hold either SELECT momentary switch until the indicator LED for the ANODE VOLTAGE function is lit. - 2.
 Press and hold either the left or right "SET" momentary switch.
 Pressing the left arrow switch will alter the spectrometer peak tuning voltage by -30 volts while pressing the right arrow switch will alter the voltage by +30 volts.
 Releasing either switch returns the spectrometer voltage back to normal.
 When this test is made on an optimally tuned spectrometer, the displayed leak rate will decrease to zero indicating that the measurement is actually due to the presence of helium.
 Both SET buttons should be used for this test.

-If the displayed leak rate does not decrease to zero after either SET button is pressed, the spectrometer is not tuned and the TUNE function (see below) must be initiated to return the mass spectrometer.
+If the displayed leak rate does not decrease to zero after either SET button is pressed, the spectrometer is not tuned and the TUNE function (see below) must be initiated to retune the mass spectrometer.

-To "Tune" the MS-60:
+To "Tune" the MS-40:

-- 1. When the unit is in Standard mode, press the TUNE momentary switch (located on the left side of the User Panel). - 2.
-The MS-60 will sequence through a full "Auto Tune" cycle.
-This includes optimizing all mass spectrometer voltages, finding the optimum voltage, measuring background, and adjusting both G3 (direct mode) gain and G2 (reverse mode) gain. - 3.
+- 1. When the unit is in Standard Mode, press the TUNE momentary switch (located on the left side of the User Panel). - 2.
+The MS-40 will sequence through a full "Auto Tune" cycle.
+This includes optimizing all mass spectrometer voltages, finding the optimum voltage, measuring background, adjusting both G3 (direct mode) gain and G2 (reverse mode) gain. - 3.
 When the unit is fully tuned and calibrated, the TUNE indicator light will turn off and the READY LED will be lit.

-4.4 PERIODIC SERVICE
+4.4 Periodic Service

-Grease Test Port Centering Ring
+Grease Test Port Centering Ring:

-A properly sealing test port o-ring is essential in assuring rapid pump down of a test object.
-The o-ring/s should be inspected frequently, at least once each week.
+A properly sealing test port O-ring is essential in assuring rapid pump down of a test object.
+The O-ring should be inspected frequently, at least once each week.

-To access the o-ring, remove the 1 1/8" fitting (if equipped) and KF clamp and centering ring atop the test port.
-With a nonmetallic instrument or by hand, remove the o-ring/s carefully.
-Be careful not to nick or damage the o-ring/s.
+To access the O-ring, remove the KF clamp and centering ring atop the test port.
+With a nonmetallic instrument or by hand, remove the O-ring carefully.
+Be careful not to nick or damage the O-ring.
 Once removed, wipe it with a lint free cloth and inspect it carefully for any damage.
 Specifically, look for any cuts, wear or flat spots.
-Replace the o-ring if any damage is observed.
-Whether installing a new or old o-ring, lubricate the o-ring with a thin film of vacuum grease (Dow Corning vacuum grease is recommended).
-Re-install the o-ring into the test port.
-Reattach the centering ring and clamp and screw on the 1 1/8" fitting (if equipped).
+Replace the O-ring if any damage is observed.
+Whether installing a new or old O-ring, lubricate the O-ring with a thin film of vacuum grease (Dow Corning vacuum grease is recommended).
+Re-install the O-ring into the test port.
+Reattach the centering ring and clamp.